TaDaa/vimade/README.md

 </summary>
 <br>

-There are a number of options and ways to configure **Vimade**.
-Most users will only be interested in manipulating the fadelevel and tint. **Vimade** can be configured using vimscript if you prefer a general config that is compatibile with both Neovim and Vim.
+**Vimade** works by just installing it and no configuration is required.
+However, it also offers extensive customizations.
+Most users may want to adjust the fadelevel and tint.
+You can configure **Vimade** using Vimscript, Lua, or Python.

-It can also be configured with Lua or Python specific configurations, which allow you to enable animations, recipes, and conditional functions.
+If you prefer a general configuration compatible with both Neovim and Vim, Vimscript is a good option.

-If you are configuring **Vimade** using vimscript in your vimrc, add the following:
+You can also apply the Lua and Python-specific parts on top of these options, so nothing is mutually exclusive.

 *<sub>::vimscript::</sub>*
 ```vim
 let g:vimade = {}
 ```

-The initialization above ensures that you have a vimade object initialized regardless of where you need it.  **Vimade** will initialize its own if it doesn't find one.
-This object is automatically extended with the default values, so don't worry about adding every option.
+This initializes a `vimade` object for configuration.  **Vimade** will automatically extend it with default values.

-Now you can start customizing vimade:
+ Now let's start adding changes:

 *<sub>::vimscript::</sub>*
 ```vim
 let g:vimade.fadelevel = 0.5
 ```

-Simple right? the above code changes the opacity.
-You can choose any value between **0 and 1**.
-You can change any option at any time and **Vimade** will automatically react to those changes.
+This code changes the opacity of inactive windows.
+You can choose any value between `0` (completely faded) and `1` (fully opaque).

 Let's add a blue tint: